Legal year: France

-French courts do not sit in a formal term structure, although the practice of « vacances judiciaires » (legal vacations) between July and the end of August, in late December around Christmas and New Year's and, to a lesser extent, Easter, mean that courts often do not sit to hear non-urgent business during those times, creating, de facto, three legal terms each year.
+French courts do not sit in a formal term structure, although the practice of vacances judiciaires (legal vacations) between July and the end of August, in late December around Christmas and New Year's and, to a lesser extent, Easter, mean that courts often do not sit to hear non-urgent business during those times, creating, de facto, three legal terms each year.

 North America

 Canada

 Courts in Canada do not have formal terms.
 They are open year-round but tend to be less busy over the summer months.
 There is a formal opening of the courts in Ontario in September.
-Unlike the US Supreme Court, there is no requirement to issue decisions before the end of the legal year; instead, decisions must be released within a certain period after the trial or appeal.

 United States

 The United States Supreme Court follows part of the legal year tradition, albeit without the elaborate ceremony.
-The court's year-long term commences on the first Monday in October (and is simply called "October Term"), with a Red Mass the day before.
-The court then alternates between "sittings" and "recesses" and goes into final recess at the end of June.
+Historically, the custom of the court was to hold one term per year that started in October and usually adjourned in June and July, with special terms held "whenever necessary".
+The court's term traditionally commences on the first Monday in October (and is thus simply called "October Term"), with a Catholic Red Mass the day before.
+Under the current version of Rule 3 of the Rules of the Supreme Court, the court sits in a "continuous annual term commencing on the first Monday in October and ending on the day before the first Monday in October of the following year."
+During this term, the court alternates between "sittings" and "recesses" and goes into final recess at the end of June.

 Several Midwest and East Coast states and some federal courts still use the legal year and terms of court.
 Like the Supreme Court, the U.S. Court of Appeals for the Second Circuit has a single year-long term with designated sittings within that term, although the Second Circuit begins its term in August instead of October (hence the name "August Term").
 The U.S. Tax Court divides the year into four season-based terms starting in January.

 Connecticut appellate courts divide the legal year into eight terms starting in September.
 New York courts divide the year into 13 terms starting in January.
 The Georgia Court of Appeals uses a three-term year starting in January.
 The Illinois Supreme Court divides the year into six terms starting in January.

 Several states, like Ohio and Mississippi, do not have a uniform statewide rule for terms of court, so the number of terms varies greatly from one court to the next because every single court sets forth its own terms of court in its local rules.